ausward/NASA_API/README.md

 ```
 poetry run space
 ```
-and that should in theory launch our app.
+That should in theory launch our app.